 We look forward to seeing you at the Lewis & Clark Exploratory Center!
-We are open to the public Fridays and Saturdays from 10 to 4, Tuesday through Thursday 1 to 4, and by reservation at other times.
+We are open to the public Fridays and Saturdays from 10 to 4, Tuesday through Thursday 1 to 5, and by reservation at other times.
 We also have special events throughout the year.
 Last admission is one hour before closing.